 There are three chips options in the nRF51 series :

-Hardware peripherals wise, they all have the same hardware peripherals see comparison of hardware and memory .
+Hardware peripherals wise, all these chips have the same hardware peripherals see comparison of hardware and memory .
 However, when it comes to the supported protocols (Bluetooth low energy, ANT , or propitiatory 2.4Ghz protocols) the nRF51422 supports ANT and Bluetooth low energy protocols .
 However, the nRF51822 and the nRF51824 supports Bluetooth low energy and 2.4GHz propitiatory protocols. nRF51 series does not support Bluetooth 5.

 - PPI ( Programmable Peripheral Interconnect ) : It allows different peripherals to interact with each other independent of the CPU .
 This saves power by minimizing processor active time and at the same time relaxes real time requirements for the processor.